Dr Sundeep Lidher

 Expertise and public engagement

-Having co-led The Runnymede Trust’s history education work between 2016 and 2020, including the pioneering Our Migration Story partnership and the recent national #TeachRaceMigrationEmpire campaign, Sundeep continues to collaborate with the Trust and to advise policymakers, academics, teachers, schools, exam boards, textbook writers, and subject associations on curriculum reform issues.
+Having co-led the pioneering Our Migration Story project (2016-2018), the national #TeachRaceMigrationEmpire campaign (2020), and ESRC-funded research on history teacher education (2020-2022), Sundeep continues to collaborate with exam boards, teachers, schools, subject associations, policymakers, and academics on the issue of history curriculum reform in schools.
 As part of this work, Sundeep has accepted invitations to speak at key academic and public events across the country and on various national media platforms.

 Selected publications